aqiu384/p5r-walkthrough/src/metaverse.md

 * Flaming red shadows during normal encounters spawn a higher level enemy
 * These enemies have much higher stats and HP compared to surrounding encounters
 * They will refuse to negotiate until their HP is dangerously low
-* Savage enemies drop dirty armor and rarer items upon defeat
+* Savage enemies drop sooty armor upon defeat

 #### Disaster Shadows (Royal)
 * Random encounters have a low chance of replacing one of the normal enemies with an upgraded version called a Disaster Shadow